myas92/myas92/README.md

 Hey 👋🏻,

-I am full-stack javascript developer and Software Engineer, I am interested in develop software solutions using JavaScript, TypeScript, ReactJS, and NodeJS.
+I am a full-stack javascript developer and Software Engineer, I am interested in develop software solutions using JavaScript, TypeScript, ReactJS, and NodeJS.

 You can see what I am currently up to on [Yaser Ahmadi][1].